 5. Blog post turned into a video

 If you have a blog post that has performed well, consider using it as an outline to create your next marketing video.
 Get creative and illustrate the blog post with props or add storytelling scenes.
-Associating a real person with your already awesome blog content helps build trust with your audience.
+Associating a real person with your already premier blog content helps build trust with your audience.

 6. Team member interview